Best Golf Irons 2024

 Best Golf Irons

-Getting the best golf irons to suit your game could make all the difference to your on-course performance.
-Good iron play will give you scoring opportunities and the potential to knock strokes off your handicap.
+There are lots of things a golfer can do to improve their scores and lower their handicap.
+Two of the most obvious ways are hitting more fairways and improving around the greens, but an often overlooked factor is better iron play, which is largely dependant on having the right set of irons to suit your game.
+More consistent iron play will give you better scoring opportunities which in turn could knock strokes off your handicap.
+Speaking of handicaps, choosing the correct irons is usually quite dependent on that.
 If you’re mid or high handicapper, you should probably look towards the best game improvement irons, or some of the most forgiving irons on the market to help your iron play.

-A set of irons is one of the most expensive purchases in golf and it can be a minefield trying to make the right decision and knowing how to choose irons.
-However, we are here to help as we've tested lots of different irons from many brands, across a range of abilities to gauge performance.
-We have then collated our findings into this guide which is a look at the best models in various categories.
+Choosing the right set is also important because, let's face it, a set of irons is one of the most expensive purchases in golf.
+Making the right decision can be tricky due to the vast array of options out there, so knowing how to choose irons is vital.
+Picking incorrectly will cost you a lot of money as well as hurting your golf game.
+Fortunately we can help you, as we've tested lots of different irons from many brands.
+We have then collated our findings into this guide to list the best models in various categories.
 (For more information on how we test irons, our process is explained towards the bottom of this page).

 Best Golf Irons - Best Golf Iron Sets